antvis/G2/site/docs/charts/bi-directional-bar.en.md

 ### Bi-directional Bar Chart vs [Bar Chart](/en/charts/bar)

 - Bar charts can only plot on one axis, with each bar representing one data point
-- Bi-directional bar charts contain both positive and negative axes, with each bar potentially representing both positive and negative data
+- Bi-directional bar charts contain both positive and negative axis, with each bar potentially representing both positive and negative data

 ## Similar Charts